 Transport for the North

-- Representing DfT against Stagecoach’s legal challenge against The Secretary of State for Transport in relation to the decision to disqualify it from the South Eastern franchise.
+- Acting for the Department for Transport on the successful defence of Stagecoach’s legal challenge against The Secretary of State for Transport in relation to the decision to disqualify Stagecoach from rail franchise competitions.

 Other key lawyers: